varunbhoopalam/varunbhoopalam.github.io/References/Stop_Using_A_Loading_Spinner_Theres_Something_Better.md

 Good progress indicators
 1) Give immediate feedback
-*2) Provide a sense of time (how much has progressed and is pending)
+2) *Provide a sense of time (how much has progressed and is pending)
 3) Removes doubt (gradual progress reassures people app is working)

 Patterns to replace loading spinner